 “How,” I asked myself, “can I express the kind of person I am?
-How do I sum up that my life revolves around technology and new media, that I value skill and imagination over mindless conformity, that I watch The Big Bang Theory every week but have never watched Survivor, that I hail from Tulsa and Philadelphia and San Jose and Orlando and incorporate a bit of each in myself, that I love to know people with a passion and devotion to interests too deep or eclectic for the mainstream?”
+How do I sum up that my life revolves around technology and new media, that I value skill and imagination over mindless conformity, that I watch Agents of Shield every week but have never watched Dancing with the Stars, that I hail from Tulsa and Philadelphia and San Jose and Orlando and incorporate a bit of each in myself, that I love to know people with a passion and devotion to interests too deep or eclectic for the mainstream?”

 Then it dawned on me.
 “I am a geek, and I should say so.”

-I am really good at: Listening, encouraging, affirming.
+I am really good at: Listening, affirming, encouraging.
 Teaching by way of analogies.
-Writing (and good spelling, grammar, and punctuation count!).
+Writing (spelling, grammar, and punctuation count!).
 Understanding how things work.
 Fixing things that break.
 Remembering useless trivia while watching game shows.

 I am straight but not narrow.
 I believe in the ability to understand the universe we live in; myths have their place in literature, but not in science.
 I am a Wikipedia editor and admin.
-I am as much into Disney as I am into anime, as much 80s music as trance music, as much Star Wars as Star Trek, as much mint as chocolate, as much stocks as animals, as much Dance Dance Revolution as model railroading.
+I am as much into Disney as I am into anime, as much 80s music as trance, as much Star Wars as Star Trek, as much mint as chocolate, as much philosophy as model railroading.

 I work with computers, but when I get tired of pushing bits around on a screen, I put my hands on Lego bricks and I build things.